deepakshingavi/concurrent-sudoku-validator/README.md

 * scripts - Contains support shell script to build and run the project

 #### Unit tests
+Below should run the Junit tests and generate Maven Surefire reports
 ```shell script
 ./scripts/execUnitTests.sh
 ```